 Kate and William’s last day in Australia began with the ANZAC Day dawn service at the Australian War Memorial.

-People magazine’s Simon Perry reports “William and Kate arrived at the ANZAC day dawn service at around 5am and listened to readings before the full ceremony began.”
+People magazine’s Simon Perry reports, “William and Kate arrived at the ANZAC day dawn service at around 5 am and listened to readings before the full ceremony began.”
+The day was created to honor the anniversary of the first major military action fought by Australian and New Zealand forces during World War I. The day also honors sacrifices made by men and women in all wars.

 The Duke and Duchess were the first royals to attend an Anzac Day service in Canberra since the Queen and Prince Philip attended in 1970.
 Governor-General Sir Peter Cosgrove and Prime Minister Tony Abbott were also at the dawn service.